DuckDB - Analytics for not-so-big data with DuckDB

 Where DuckDB Fits in an Analytics Stack

-DuckDB is not a replacement for a data warehouse.
-It is a strong complement to one.
+DuckDB does not replace a data warehouse.
+It complements one.

 Further References